John McLaughlin (musician): Influence

 McLaughlin is considered a major influence on composers in the fusion genre.
 In an interview with Downbeat, Chick Corea remarked that "what John McLaughlin did with the electric guitar set the world on its ear.
 No one ever heard an electric guitar played like that before, and it certainly inspired me.
 John's band, more than my experience with Miles, led me to want to turn the volume up and write music that was more dramatic and made your hair stand on end."

 The musician and comedian Darryl Rhoades also paid tribute to McLaughlin's influence.
 In the 1970s, he led the "Hahavishnu Orchestra", which did parodies of the funk, rock and jazz musical styles of the era.

 Personal life

-He was first married to Sue, with whom he had a son Julian in 1966.
-After that he was married to Eve Kolosky when he was a disciple of Sri Chinmoy.
+McLaughlin was married to Eve when he was a disciple of Sri Chinmoy.
 For a time he lived with the French pianist Katia Labèque, who was also a member of his band in the early 1980s.
 As of 2017, McLaughlin is married to his fourth wife, Ina Behrend.
 They had a son in 1998.
 Since the late 1980s, he has lived in Monaco.
-McLaughlin was pescetarian but became a vegan in 2018.
+McLaughlin is a pescetarian.

 McLaughlin, alongside Behrend, supports a Palestinian music therapy organization, Al-Mada, who run a program called "For My Identity I Sing".
 McLaughlin performed in Ramallah, Palestine, in 2012 with Zakir Hussain and in 2014 with 4th Dimension.